 Final Leg Of The British Triple Crown

 The St Leger stakes is the oldest Classic race in the world and dates back to 1776.
-As the feature race of the Doncaster St Leger Festival which takes place every September, It is also the fifth and final Classic race in the British racing season and is confined to three-year-olds over a mile and three-quarters.
+As the feature race of the Doncaster St Leger Festival which takes place every September from Wednesday to Saturday, It is also the fifth and final Classic race in the British racing season and is confined to three-year-olds over a mile and three-quarters.

-- Kew Gardens Trained by Aidan O’Brien is the 242nd and 2018 St Leger Festival winner.
+- Logician Trained by John Gosden is the 243rd and 2019 St Leger Festival winner.

 It also concludes the British Triple Crown after the 2000 Guineas and the Epsom Derby, last achieved by Nijinsky in 1970.
 Oh So Sharp completed the fillies’ Triple Crown of 1000 Guineas, Oaks and St Leger for the late Sir Henry Cecil in 1985.